ninanung/Nodvel-project/README.md

 ## what is Nodvel?

-Nodvel compound word of node.js + novel, like name of "Renpy".
+Nodvel is compound word of node.js + novel, like name of "Renpy".

 Sometimes, i want to make my own visul novel.
 And i know some guys want it too.
 But problem is, we don't know how to use tools.
 For using tools, we need to learn program language.
 Well, we can learn, but actually there's someone who don't want to learn.
 "I just want to make visual novel, not program!" and i think it is right.